knot126/FAjax/Readme.md

   * note: you still need to reload if you want to unfav after faving and the other way around, but this isn't the most common case so it's okay until i work on it
 * Notifications are now polled for every five minutes and a count is shown in the page title
   * You can make it poll for more notififactions, but don't recommend going over 20 fetches per hour or 500 a day or FA might be angry at you
+* Adds a page jumper for user gallery and scraps
+* Replaces FA logo with asexual pride one (hopefully you can customise soon!)